GabeScott/standard-works-vault/General Conference/2001 October - Reaching Down to Lift Another.md

 We had nothing in the fund at the time it was planned.
 But moving forward in faith, we established an organization, modest in its dimensions, to implement that which we felt was necessary.
 I am pleased to report that the money has come in, tens of thousands of dollars, hundreds of thousands of dollars, even millions.
 This has come from generous members of the Church who love the Lord and wish to assist the less fortunate of His people in rising in the economic world.
 We now have a substantial sum.
 It is not all that we need.
 We hope that these contributions will continue.
 The size of the corpus will determine the number who can be helped.

 Now, six months later, I wish to give you a report of what has been accomplished.
 First, we called Elder John K. Carmack, who served so well in the First Quorum of the Seventy and who became an emeritus Seventy with this conference.
 He is an accomplished attorney, a man of sound judgment in business, a man of great ability.
-He has been appointed managing director, and though he is retired from the work of the Seventy he will give his full time to the prosecution of this endeavor.
+He has been appointed managing director, and though he is retired from the work of the Seventy, he will give his full time to the prosecution of this endeavor.

 Elder Richard E. Cook of the Seventy, who likewise has become emeritus, will join him in looking after the finances.
 Elder Cook was formerly assistant controller of the Ford Motor Company, a man experienced in worldwide finance, a most capable executive, and a man who loves the Lord and the Lord’s children.